amunro93/Paylist-For-Homegoing/README.md

 # Paylist-For-Homegoing
 A project for English

-## How does generational trama effect people in todays time?
+## How does generational trama effect people in todays time?:thinking:

 ## Playlist